Be in with a chance

-- a complimentary one-day pass to the AMSRO Leaders Forum (28 October 2021, Sydney)
+- A complimentary one-day pass to the ADIA Leaders Forum (26 May 2022, Sydney)

 - A free entry pass to ESOMAR Congress (Subject to CV-19.)

-- Eligible to enter the ESOMAR Global RGT competition and present to ESOMAR Congress 21-22 September 2021 (via a virtual platform).
+- Eligible to enter the ESOMAR Global RGT competition and present to ESOMAR Congress 18-21 September 2022 (either in-person or via a virtual platform).

 Who can enter?

-- Open to all AMSRO member organisation employees and ESOMAR (Australian based) member employees aged 18-35.
+- Open to all ADIA member organisation employees and ESOMAR (Australian based) member employees aged 18-35.